User Mapping

 Default Mapping

 When this feature is enabled, instead of returning an error message, CDP connects to the CipherTrust Manager as the default CipherTrust Manager user.
-How the CipherTrust Manager then responds to requests depends on your CipherTrust Manager configuration.
-The CipherTrust Manager might return an “insufficient permissions” error, it might return NULL, or it might return a pre–configured replacement value.
+How the CipherTrust Manager then responds to requests depends on the CipherTrust Manager configuration.
+The CipherTrust Manager might return following:

 When the default mapping is assigned, the system creates an entry in the ING_AUTHORIZED_USER